PanMig/Wind-Energy-Lab/README.md

 - DisplayStatistics.cs : This script is used in the end screen of the game.
 Two functions are present in this script,
   - void ConvertSecondToMin() : that converts the seconds that the player has spent in each power output scenario (under, over,   correct).
   - DisplayPlayerStatistics() : displays a msg that informs the player about the use of the wind farm based on his actions.

+- PlayerStatistics.cs : The class uses the above methods
+  - CalculatePowerUsageStatistics() : It holds to static variables the seconds that the player has spent in each power output scenario  respectively.
+These values are later used in the end scene to calculate and display the usage of the wind farm, concerning the time spent in each scenario.
+  - EndSimulation() : stops the simulation and loads the end scene in the game.
+This can be achieved either by clicking on the exit button, or after 24 minutes have passed.

 - ChangeBuildingsMaterial.cs : Switches between different materials for highlighting the buildings in the minimap on the left corner of the screen.